bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 Here is a list of common headers:

-* **X-Frame-Options:** _'SAMEORIGIN' in Rails by default_ - allow framing on same domain.
+* **X-Frame-Options:** _'SAMEORIGIN' in Quails by default_ - allow framing on same domain.
 Set it to 'DENY' to deny framing at all or 'ALLOWALL' if you want to allow framing for all website.
-* **X-XSS-Protection:** _'1; mode=block' in Rails by default_ - use XSS Auditor and block page if XSS attack is detected.
+* **X-XSS-Protection:** _'1; mode=block' in Quails by default_ - use XSS Auditor and block page if XSS attack is detected.
 Set it to '0;' if you want to switch XSS Auditor off(useful if response contents scripts from request parameters)
-* **X-Content-Type-Options:** _'nosniff' in Rails by default_ - stops the browser from guessing the MIME type of a file.
+* **X-Content-Type-Options:** _'nosniff' in Quails by default_ - stops the browser from guessing the MIME type of a file.
 * **X-Content-Security-Policy:** [A powerful mechanism for controlling which sites certain content types can be loaded from](http://w3c.github.io/webappsec/specs/content-security-policy/csp-specification.dev.html)
 * **Access-Control-Allow-Origin:** Used to control which sites are allowed to bypass same origin policies and send cross-origin requests.
 * **Strict-Transport-Security:** [Used to control if the browser is allowed to only access a site over a secure connection](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security)